Luke-Frazer/CS386-Project/Implementation1/D.4 Implementation 1 Report.md

 # Readme File

+Readme file attached to the main page of Implementation.

 # Look & Feel

 We went for a simplistic design to the User Interface.
 Some of the user stories said that a simpler U.I is better than a complicated one.
 As such, our U.I is simple - basically just tabbed fragments with different elements on each.
 We wanted the U.I to be easy to see what everything does, rather than need a “How To Use” starting video or something of the like.